 This is a far more common situation.
-It can arise with most investments other than cash This is a far more common situation.
 It can arise with most investments other than cash deposits or guaranteed products.
 Most assets will fall and rise in value as part of the normal pattern of their markets.

-The scale of a potential fall varies from one asset type to another, as well as between investments within the same broad asset type.
-It also changes with the passage of time.
+The scale of a potential fall varies from one asset type to another, between investments within the same broad asset type and with the passage of time.